StaR-KVQA: Structured Reasoning Traces for Implicit-Knowledge Visual Question Answering: Experiments

 \subsection{Experimental Setup}

 \stitle{Datasets.} In line with recent advances in the field \citep{Marino2019OKVQAAV, Yang2021AnES, Gui2021KATAK, wu2022multi, Lin2022REVIVERV}, we performed our primary validation on the OK-VQA dataset.
 Comprising 14,055 image-question pairs, this benchmark is currently the most demanding in the domain.
-Furthermore, to establish the broader applicability of our model, we performed supplementary experiments on FVQA \citep{Wang2016FVQAFV}, the original dataset that initiated the exploration of KVQA.
+Furthermore, to establish the broader applicability of our model, we performed supplementary experiments on FVQA \citep{Wang2016FVQAFV}, which initiated the exploration of KVQA.

 \stitle{Baselines.} Three categories. (i) \textbf{KVQA+KG/Retrieval}: Q Only~\citep{Marino2019OKVQAAV}, BAN~\citep{Kim2018BilinearAN}, MUTAN~\citep{Benyounes2017MUTANMT}, ConceptBERT~\citep{garderes2020conceptbert}, KRISP~\citep{marino2021krisp}, MAVEx~\citep{wu2022multi}, VLCBERT~\citep{Ravi2022VLCBERTVQ}, HCNMN~\citep{Zhang2023TowardMD}, MCAN~\citep{Yu2019DeepMC}; BAN/MUTAN use ArticleNet~\citep{Marino2019OKVQAAV}. (ii) \textbf{KVQA+LLMs}: PICa~\citep{Yang2021AnES}, KAT~\citep{Gui2021KATAK}, REVIVE~\citep{Lin2022REVIVERV}. (iii) \textbf{IK-KVQA+MLLMs}: open-source Qwen2.5-VL-7B/72B~\citep{Bai2025Qwen25VLTR}, Llama-3.2-11B-Vision~\citep{Dubey2024TheL3}, Gemma-3-12B/27B~\citep{Kamath2025Gemma3T}, InternVL3-78B~\citep{Zhu2025InternVL3EA}; proprietary Gemini 2.5 Flash/Pro~\citep{Comanici2025Gemini2P}, GPT-4o~\citep{Hurst2024GPT4oSC}; SFT~\citep{ouyang2022training}, CoT~\citep{wei2022chain}, LLaVA-CoT~\citep{xu2024llava}, M2-Reasoning (7B)~\citep{ai2025m2}, SDFT~\citep{Yang2024SelfDistillationBD}.
 SFT, CoT, CoT + SFT, and SDFT are augmented on Qwen2.5-VL-7B. ``\textit{CoT + SFT}" is a well-optimized CoT-prompted SFT baseline.
 All MLLMs are \textbf{instruction-tuned}.
 Results for (i)(ii) follow \citet{dong-etal-2024-modality}.